 (10) How long do we keep your data for?

 (11) Your privacy rights

 Please read this policy carefully to understand how we will collect, use and store your data.

 Questions and answers

-1.1 We collect personal data about you for a number of reasons, including communicating with you, responding to requests for information, and to provide you with access to our resources (including our tool Benchmark your Business) and events.
+1.1 We collect personal data about you for a number of reasons, including communicating with you, responding to requests for information, and to provide you with access to our resources and events.
 Where we refer to personal information in this notice, it might include any/all of:

 (a) Identity information including your name, gender, date of birth, username, and social media ID’s or similar identifier.

-(b) Contact information including your billing address, delivery address, email address and telephone numbers.
+(b) Contact information including your billing address, delivery address, business email address and telephone numbers.